What happened to the kelp?

 In Monterey County, a select team of Reef Check volunteers are investigating at what density of sea urchins giant kelp can reestablish reefs in central California.
 Under the guidance of Reef Check scientists, these volunteers are establishing different density levels on experimental reefs.
 They are experimenting with different removal methods and schedules to maintain low densities on these reefs.
 Initial results suggest that if urchins are removed at short time intervals and urchin migration to those reefs is controlled, kelp is able to recruit and grow.
 Results from this small scale experiment will be used to inform larger scale restoration efforts in central California and elsewhere.

-In December 2020, the California Fish and Game Commission (FGC) adopted an amendment that allows divers with a California sport fishing license to take unlimited purple sea urchin and red sea urchin at Tanker Reef in Monterey County.
+In December 2020, the California Fish and Game Commission (FGC) adopted an amendment that allows divers with a California sport fishing license to take unlimited purple sea urchin and red sea urchin at Tanker’s Reef in Monterey County.
 The goal of this amendment is to allow recreational divers to remove urchins in order to restore kelp forest at this site.
-Reef Check is working with the California Department of Fish and Wildlife (CDFW), California Ocean Protection Council (OPC), and Monterey Bay National Marine Sanctuary (MBNMS) to monitor this kelp restoration effort to address some of the following key management questions:
+Reef Check is working with the California Department of Fish and Wildlife (CDFW), California Ocean Protection Council (OPC), Monterey Bay National Marine Sanctuary (MBNMS) and Giant Giant Kelp Restoration (G2KR) to monitor this kelp restoration effort to address some of the following key management questions:

 - Can divers operating under the proposed sea urchin sport harvest regulations reduce sea urchin densities to levels expected to facilitate kelp regrowth?